Language-Integrated Recursive Queries (Full Version): How Do Recursive Queries ``Go Wrong''?

-\subsection{How do recursive queries ``go wrong''?}
+\textit{Mutual-recursion}.
+The ``Mutual'' column indicates support for mutually recursive queries, where two or more \recrel{}s refer to each other in a cyclic dependency, useful for expressing many static analyses or bidirectional graph traversals. {For example, the query \texttt{WITH RECURSIVE a AS b, b AS a} defines two \recrel{}s \texttt{a} and \texttt{b} that are mutually recursive.} Recently, MariaDB added support for mutual recursion, and DuckDB inlines relations such that it is possible to express some mutually recursive queries.

+\textit{Linearity}.
+The ``Non-linear'' column indicates support for non-linear recursive queries, in which an \recrel{} is referenced more than once within a recursive query. {For example, Figure~\ref{fig:ex-sql-linear} shows the non-linear version of the query shown in Figure~\ref{fig:example}, as it contains the \recrel{} \texttt{Path} twice in the \texttt{FROM} clause.} Non-linear queries are particularly useful for program analysis queries~\cite{graspan, flix, flan}.
+PostgreSQL applies a simple and easily avoided syntactic check, DuckDB does not check, and MariaDB supports non-linear queries.

+\textit{Set-semantics}.
+The ``Set'' column indicates support for the UNION operator to combine the base and recursive-cases, which uses set semantics.
+Without UNION, the default is UNION ALL, which uses bag (i.e., multiset) semantics. { For example, Figure~\ref{fig:ex-sql-bag} shows a query on a parent-child ancestry database that finds all descendants of a person (\texttt{`A'}) that are of the same generation (2nd).
+The query is bag-semantic because it uses \texttt{UNION ALL} to combine the base and recursive cases. } Some RDBMS, e.g., OracleDB, require the use of bag semantics, while others also allow set semantics.

+\textit{Constructor-freedom}.
+The ``Const-Free'' column indicates support for queries that violate the constructor-freedom property.
+The {database theory} literature refers to queries that do not contain interpreted functions over infinite domains (e.g., integer arithmetic) as having the \textit{constructor-freedom} property~\cite{datafun}. {For example, the \texttt{g+1} clause of the example query in Figure~\ref{fig:ex-sql-bag} causes the query to violate constructor-freedom.} All RDBMS support constructors.

+As illustrated in Table~\ref{tab:feature-matrix}, the technical landscape is wide and ever-growing, and no two modern databases support the same set of features.
+The lack of alignment among commercial RDBMS renders a single, unified formal semantics untenable as a foundation for correctness checking of recursive queries; practical systems must instead support a flexible and composable framework that adapts to the specific capabilities of each backend.

+\section{How Do Recursive Queries ``Go Wrong''?}

-In this section, we classify the problems that arise with recursive queries into three areas and identify the mathematical properties responsible for each class of error.
-The three emergent behaviors targeted are (1) runtime exceptions thrown by the database, (2) incomplete results returned from a query, and (3) nontermination.
-We show how each targeted behavior is a result of a particular mathematical property, then discuss the cases in which a user may want to relax these restrictions.
+In this section, we classify the problems that arise with recursive queries into three areas based on the emergent database behavior and define the mathematical query properties responsible for each class of error.
+As illustrated in Figure~\ref{fig:overview}, the three behaviors targeted are runtime exception (B1), incorrect results (B2), and nontermination (B3).
+We define \totalF{} properties: range-restriction (\rr{}), monotonicity (\mono{}), no-mutual-recursion (\mr{}), linearity (\lin{}), set-semantics (\set{}), and constructor-freedom (\cf{}), and show how each behavior B1--B3 may result from violating one or more of P1--P\total{}, providing an example (shown in Figure~\ref{fig:example-sql-3x}) for each of the placeholder queries Q1--Q3 in Figure~\ref{fig:overview}.
+Lastly, we discuss the cases where a user may want to selectively apply or relax the restriction of each property.